Last updated: 5/28/2021

 Many of the vulnerabilities we disclose are likely already being exploited, so not disclosing them means that people using the plugin are left completely vulnerable, whereas with disclosure they have a chance to do something.
-Therefore we will quickly disclose those.
-For those vulnerabilities we include the data on them in the free data that comes with our service’s companion plugin, so even those not using the service yet can be notified of the issue.
+Therefore, we will quickly disclose those.
 Other providers also have the ability to include the vulnerabilities in their data, since we disclose them publicly at the same time.

 For some other vulnerabilities we disclose, the vulnerabilities are rather obvious when looking at a report of another vulnerability in a plugin.
 If we have spotted those you can be sure that others could as well, so keeping quiet about them doesn’t do much to limit the possible of their exploitation and we will usually quickly disclose those.